RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 ```

 ### Structure of a SplitBit Binary File:
 The Program and Data values are both stored in a single file for loading into the system.
 The Program Segment must come first, then the Data Segment.
 The system will look for a three letter header, PRG for program and DAT for data.
 After the header is a two byte value representing the length of the segment.
+The length is stored little endian, which is typical for all values in SplitBit.
 The system loads the memories with the bytes from the file in sequence starting from address 0x0000.

 Here's an example hex dump of the hello world program stored in the proper format: